MicrosoftDocs/dynamics-365-fraud-protection/content/graph-explorer.md

-description: This topic explains how you can visually explore your data in Microsoft Dynamics 365 Fraud Protection. ms.author: v-madeq ms.service: fraud-protection ms.date: 07/09/2020 ms.topic: conceptual search.app:
+description: This topic explains how you can visually explore your data in Microsoft Dynamics 365 Fraud Protection. ms.author: v-madeq ms.service: fraud-protection ms.date: 07/13/2020 ms.topic: conceptual search.app:
   - Capaedac-fraudprotection
 search.audienceType:
   - admin
-title: Visually explore your data with the graph explorer
+title: Visually explore data with the graph explorer
 ---

-# Visually explore your data with the graph explorer
+# Visually explore data with the graph explorer

 The graph explorer in Microsoft Dynamics 365 Fraud Protection enables you to understand the connections between data, search for specific data points, and view the attributes of data points.